fluencelabs/fRPC-Substrate/README.md

 Success!
 Go ahead and replace the `round-robin` mode with the `random` mode in your config file, stop and start the gateway and have a look at the different endpoint management.

-Congrats, you just took a major step toward keeping your dAPP decentralized, available and performant!
+Congrats, you just took a major step toward keeping your dApp decentralized, available and performant!
 Now it's time to dive into the Fluence protocol and technology stack to learn how to improve upon the basic substrate and compete for hackathon bounties.

 ## Developing With Fluence